Piper Alpha: Occidental “never ever apologised.”

 Occidental’s Notice of Blame, aided by the Department of Energy’s ‘blank flange theory’ had diverted attention from the many other failings on their platform.

 It was almost common currency now that the blank flange misfit was being bandied about as the most probable cause and Occidental explosion.
 The dead man who was thought to have fitted the flange was now said to have only tightened the bolts “finger tight”.
-So, not surprisingly, this totally fanciful hypothesis was part of the argument in an insurance claim Occidental brought against their sub-contractors in 1990.
+So, not surprisingly, this totally fanciful hypothesis first floated by J. R. Petrie was part of the argument in an insurance claim Occidental brought against their sub-contractors in 1990.

 In 1991 debate in the House of Commons, Frank Doran revealed that the secret report on the 1984 explosion on Piper Alpha gave rise to 4 grounds for criminal prosecution, but they were not acted on lest they caused embarrassment to The Department of Energy.

-Frank Doran MP revealed what Lord Cullen didn’t about the Piper Alpha explosion and evacuation in 1984, which if acted on by the Department of Energy would almost certainly have led to safety measures being adopted, which in turn may have prevented or at the very least mitigated the loss of life in the 1988 disaster.
+Frank Doran MP revealed what Lord Cullen failed to mention about the 1984 Piper Alpha explosion and evacuation, which if acted on by the Department of Energy would almost certainly have led to safety measures being adopted, which in turn may have prevented or at the very least mitigated the loss of life in the 1988 disaster.

 To understand what a cosy relationship the Department of Energy had with, not just Occidental, but with all the North Sea oil companies and the body that represents them, the UK Offshore Operators Association (UKOOA), it is helpful to read all of Frank Doran’s and other MP’s contributions in this debate LINK, but a good idea of how he viewed it can be gleaned from this extract below: